-- 9. This Court has original subject matter jurisdiction over the claims in this action pursuant to the provisions of the Federal Copyright Act, 17 U.S.C. § 101, et seq., 28 U.S.C. § 1338(a)-(b) and 28 U.S.C. § 1331. - 10.
-This Court has jurisdiction over the unfair deceptive trade practices claim in this action that arise under the laws of the State of Florida pursuant to 28 U.S.C. § 1367(a) because the state law claims are so related to the federal claims that they form part of the same case or controversy and derive from a common nucleus of operative facts.
+- 8. This Court has original subject matter jurisdiction over the claims in this action under the provisions of the Federal Copyright Act, 17 U.S.C. § 101, et seq., 28 U.S.C. § 1338(a)-(b), and 28 U.S.C. § 1331. - 9.
+This Court has jurisdiction over the unfair deceptive trade practices claim in this action that arise under the laws of the State of Florida under 28 U.S.C. § 1367(a) because the state law claims are so related to the federal claims that they form part of the same case or controversy and derive from a common nucleus of operative facts.

-- 11. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants, since each of the Defendants directly targets consumers in the United States, including those within the State of Florida, through at least the fully interactive commercial internet stores accessible through Defendants' Online Stores as identified in Schedule "A", which is attached hereto as Exhibit 2. - 12.
-Specifically, Defendants are reaching out to do business with Florida residents by operating one or more commercial, interactive internet stores through which residents can purchase inferior products that are advertised for sale using, without authorization, Plaintiff's Copyright Protected Images.
-Each of the Defendants has targeted sales from Florida residents by operating online stores that offer shipping to the United States, including to the State of Florida, accept payment in United States currency, and, on information and belief, has used Plaintiff's Copyright Protected Images, without authorization, to sell competing, counterfeit products of lesser quality to residents of the State of Florida. - 13.
+- 10. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants, since each of the Defendants directly targets consumers in the United States, including those within the State of Florida, through at least the fully interactive commercial internet stores accessible through Defendants' Online Stores as identified in Schedule "A", which is attached hereto as Exhibit 2. - operating one or more commercial, interactive internet stores through which residents can purchase inferior products that are advertised for sale using, without authorization, Plaintiff's Copyright Protected Images.
+Each of the Defendants has targeted sales from Florida residents by operating online stores that offer shipping to the United States, including to the State of Florida, accept payment in United States currency, and, on information and belief, has used Plaintiff's Copyright Protected Images, without authorization, to sell competing, counterfeit products of lesser quality to residents of the State of Florida. - 12.
 Each of the Defendants is committing tortious acts in the State of Florida, is engaging in interstate commerce, and has wrongfully caused Plaintiff substantial injury in the State of Florida.
 Upon information and belief, Venue is proper in this Court pursuant to 28 U.S.C. §§ 1391(b)(2) and 1400(a) because Defendants have committed acts of copyright infringement in the state of Florida and do substantial business in the judicial district.